cs-uob/COMS10014/docs/schedule.md

 ---
 layout: page
-nav: Schedule
+nav: Studying and Schedule
 order: 1
 ---

-# Schedule
+# Studying and Schedule

-The sessions for this unit are arranged into 2x 1 hour lectures and 2x 2 hour problem classes a week with the following timetable:
+The timetable sessions for this unit are arranged into 2 x 1 hour lectures and 2 x 2 hour problem classes a week at the following times/locations:

  - Lecture: Monday 12:00-13:00, Queens 1.40 (Pugsley)
  - Problem Class: Tuesday 13:00-15:00 Queens F.101 (Bill Brown Suite)